Politics of Algeria

 Politics of Algeria takes place in a framework of a constitutional semi-presidential republic, whereby the President of Algeria is head of state while the Prime Minister of Algeria is the head of government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the two chambers of parliament, the People's National Assembly and the Council of the Nation.

 Since the early 1990s, a shift from a socialist to a free market economy has been ongoing with official support.

 History

-The civil war resulted in more than 100,000 deaths since 1991.
-However, Algerians believe that the national death count was close to 3,000,000.
+The Algerian Civil War resulted in more than 100,000 deaths between 1991 and 2002.
 Although the security situation in the country has greatly improved, addressing the underlying issues which brought about the political turmoil of the 1990s remains the government's major task.
 The government officially lifted the state of emergency declared in 1999.

 Constitution

 Under the 1976 Constitution (as modified 1979, and amended in 1988, 1989, and 1996) Algeria is a multi-party state.
 All parties must be approved by the Ministry of the Interior.
 To date, Algeria has had more than 40 legal political parties.
 According to the Constitution, no political association may be formed if it is "based on differences in religion, language, race, gender, or region."